 Your gender doesn’t depend on your body, but on your mind.

 I started struggling with my image at the age of 13.
 Hesitant and scared, I finally opened up to my parents at the age of 17.
 Since my family didn’t recognize my self-expression, I eventually moved out and focused on building my career.
 As I pursued animation film study from Kolkata, I researched a lot on gender and sexuality.
 This opened my eyes to the fact that I’m not alone.
 I decided I wanted to be identified as a woman.
 And self-acceptance became the most fulfilling part of my experience.
 Despite facing social discrimination, I followed every legal guideline to get my true identity.
 When I joined Accenture through a job fair in Bengaluru in 2019, I looked and lived like any other human.
 My colleagues embrace diversity and are receptive to my personality.
 I feel respected and I’m considered for the quality of my work and contributions—not my gender.

 Equality is non-negotiable

-We are committed to an equal workplace.
-One that inspires authenticity at work for all our people—including sexual orientation, gender identity and gender expression.
+We are committed to an equal workplace that respects the LGBTQ community.
+One that inspires authenticity at work for all our people - including sexual orientation, gender identity and gender expression.